 For many young people, these sports are more compelling than traditional games.
 56% of 13-21 year-old men believed that esports were relevant to them, compared with 44% for traditional sports.
 A report from Interpret estimated that around the same time female viewers accounted for 30.4% of the esports audience – up 6.5% on 2016’s figure.

 Remaining focused on the US – esports are predicted to overtake everything except the NFL in terms of audience numbers by 2021.

 Source: Syracuse University

-Twitch has also signed several lucrative deals with esports organisers to stream proceedings.
-Including paying $90 million to Blizzard for rights to the Overwatch, partnering with ELEAGUE for the aforementioned Counter-Strike: Global Offensive tournaments, and signing an exclusive deal with G2 Esports.
+Twitch had previously also signed a deal worth $90 million with Blizzard for rights to the Overwatch League.
+Other Twitch deals include partnering with ELEAGUE for the aforementioned Counter-Strike: Global Offensive tournaments, and an exclusive deal with G2 Esports.